chris-lop/Ticketbooth-Simulator/README.md

-# Ticketbooth-Simulator
+# PROJECT SUMMARY

-Final project of my Object-Oriented Programming I course.
+## TICKETBOOTH SIMULATOR

+The purpose of this project was to familiarize ourselves with Object Oriented Design and the creation of Objects.

+### Functionalities

 The program simulates a ticket booth system and performs 9+ operations based on user input.
+The program also validates the user's input on most operations.